 Laminectomy: Overview, Advantages, & Eligibility Criteria

 A laminectomy is a sophisticated and effective treatment to remedy the narrowing of the spinal canal.
 The spinal canal, which travels through the center of our vertebrae, is a crucial channel that houses the spinal cord and spinal nerve roots.
-The laminae form the arch that make up the back wall of the spinal canal.
+The laminae form the arch that makes up the back wall of the spinal canal.
 Unfortunately, these passageways have a tendency to narrow as we age, resulting in the pinching of these nerves.
 By removing part or all of the lamina during a laminectomy, your surgeon can release pressure on these structures.
 In effect, this process relieves the painful symptoms that we associate with nerve compression or “impingement.”

 During a laminectomy, your surgeon will make a small incision on the back over the affected vertebrae.
 The size of the incision will depend upon the number of laminae that your surgeon will operate on during the procedure.
 Your surgeon will then move muscles and ligaments carefully to the side, providing a clear view of the targeted laminae.
 Next, your doctor will remove the lamina through the use of specialized instruments and drills, leaving space for the compressed nerves to expand.